 Department of Mental Health & Wellness

-- GRE general exam, minimum score of 286 (Quantitative and Verbal combined).
+- Miller Analogies Test minimum target score of 380, OR GRE general exam, minimum score of 286 (Quantitative and Verbal combined).

 ADDITIONAL ADMISSION REQUIREMENTS

-- Hold a baccalaureate degree or higher from a regionally accredited institution with a cumulative grade point average of 2.50 or more, or 2.75 on the last 60 hours, attested by official transcript(s); OR an earned master's degree from a regionally accredited college or university, attested by an official transcript.
+- Bachelor’s degree with a cumulative grade point average of 2.50 or more, or 2.75 on the last 60 hours attested by official transcript(s), or a master's degree attested by an official transcript.

 - Complete a personal interview with the Mental Health and Wellness faculty.